-- In your email with the signed agreement and provider representative letter, include the name, phone number, and email of the current contact individual for your organization on this matter.
+- In your email returning the signed agreement and provider representative letter, include the name, phone number, and email of the current contact individual for your organization on this matter.

-- Return the signed agreement and key contact information to David Vernon at [email protected] by January 15, 2021.
+- Return the signed agreement, signed provider representative letter, and key contact information to David Vernon at [email protected] by December 10, 2021.

 Due to the complexity of the PRRB process and the rules of litigation, we understand that health systems — particularly those with hospitals located outside of California — must consider a number of factors before proceeding.
 CHA welcomes the opportunity to discuss any questions or concerns in one-on-one calls with health system teams.
 To schedule those conversations, please contact Megan Howard, CHA vice president, federal policy, at [email protected].

-If your hospital/health system does not wish to participate in the FFY 2021 litigation, please notify Megan Howard at [email protected]
+If your hospital/health system does not wish to participate in the FFY 2022 litigation, please notify Megan Howard at [email protected].

 - Slide Deck & Recording from Member Briefing (August 16, 2019)